bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 Let's first consider the `Intercept`.
 As mentioned in the section '12.
 Population Inference', this parameter is largely the ratio of used to available sample.
 If we increase our available sample, this estimate will get smaller.
 Its value has a lot to do with how we setup the data to approximate the true underlying model.
 It has no biological interpretation, so we can skip it.

 Next, we have estimated the effect of `dist.dev` as -1.11.
 This estimate is negative, indicating that as the value of `dist.dev` increases from its mean (defined at 0) while the values of `forest` and `shrub` (the other variables in the model) are held at their mean that habitat selection decreases.
 In other words, habitat use relative to what is available to this individual (as we defined it!) decreases the further from development.
 That's a lot of qualifiers to understand this estimate.
 These are important though.
-In terms of evidence of an effect, we can say that at a defined Type I error of 0.05, we have a [statistically clear](https://doi.org/10.1111/2041-210X.13159) effect and that that it is not likely zero.
+In terms of evidence of an effect, we can say that at a defined probability of Type I error of 0.05, we have a [statistically clear](https://doi.org/10.1111/2041-210X.13159) effect and that that it is not likely zero.
 The evidence of this is the very small p-value of 1.1558137\times 10^{-92}.

 Next, we have estimated the effect of `forest` as 0.12.
 This estimate is positive, indicating that as the value of `forest` increases from its mean (defined at 0) while the values of `dist.dev` and `shrub` (the other variables in the model) are held at their mean that habitat selection increases relative to what is available to this individual.
 At our defined Type I error we do not have statistical clarity and there is a reasonable chance that it is zero. (p-value = 0.4665834).

 Next, we have estimated the effect of `shrub` as 0.88.
 This estimate is positive, indicating that as the value of `shrub` increases from its mean (defined at 0) while the values of `dist.dev` and `forest` (the other variables in the model) are held at their mean that habitat selection increases relative to what is available to this individual.
 At our defined Type I error we do have statistical clarity of an effect that is not zero (p-value = 8.2627753\times 10^{-7}).

 ##### **Other functions**